 Phoenix Children’s Hospital is an equal opportunity employer offering competitive salary and benefits in a setting supportive of individual and professional growth.
 Academic appointments are encouraged through the Mayo Clinic and the University of Arizona

-Interested applications are encouraged to submit a CV, with cover letter to our leadership.
-Letters of reference may be requested.
+Interested applicants are encouraged to submit a CV, with cover letter to our leadership.

 Phoenix Children’s is Arizona’s premier hospital for family-centered, pediatric care for patients with complex medical needs.
 We’re proud of the broad and deep experience our expert team of physicians and staff brings across more than 75 pediatric subspecialties — experience you won’t find anyplace else in Arizona.